 Rediscovering a wonderful ceramic oven dish with lid, it was put to use cooking another kitchari, this time made with red rice.
-Most Indian and some Asian groceries will stock it.
-Red rice is a very healthy rice – I use Matta rice from Kerala.
+Most Indian and some Asian groceries will stock red rice.
+Red rice is a very healthy rice – I use Rosa Matta rice from Kerala, but there are several different varieties.

 This kitchari originates from Korea, but I have made it more Indian than Korean.
-It is not a traditional Indian kitchari, but is very tasty nevertheless.
+It is not a traditional Indian kitchari, but is very tasty, and can be cooked on the stove top, in the oven or in a slow cooker.

-This time, this kitchari has been cooked to be more like a pulao.
 Kitchari is made in different ways in different parts of India, sometimes it’s made thin and soupy, sometimes a little thicker like a porridge, in some parts it’s made almost like a pulao.
-It depends on the amount of water you add, the cooking time and the amount of water that can evaporate from you cooking pan whilst cooking.
+It depends on the rice used, and also amount of water you add, the cooking time and the amount of water that can evaporate from you cooking pan whilst cooking.
 Also different lentils can be used in kitchari, although the most common is mung dal as it is the most digestible dal.

-In homes in India, mostly a short grained rice is used, like sona masoori, but Ayurveda has adopted the long grained basmati rice for the basis, as it is a more digestible rice.
+In homes in South India, mostly a short grained rice is used, like sona masoori, is used to give a porridge like consistency, but Ayurveda has adopted the long grained basmati rice, as it is a more digestible rice.
+Long grained rice is also more common in North India, and gives a more pulao-like result.
 This recipe uses a red rice.
-It can be cooked like a pulao, as in the pictures, but can also be cooked to be porridge like or soup like.
+You can vary its cooking time and method to be more like a pulao, but can also be cooked to be porridge like or soup like.

 Urad and Red Rice Kitchari

 I use my favourite Rosa Matta Rice but any red rice or lightish brown rice will do.
 Cook it on the stove top for a couple of hours or so, adding water as required.
-Or cook it in the Rice Cooker or Slow Cooker on the slow-cooking setting for 8 – 10 hours.
+Or cook it in the Slow Cooker for 8 – 10 hours.

 An alternative method is to cook it in the oven – use boiling water on the rice and Dal, then cooked it at 125C for around 2 – 3 hours.
 Added salt to it, stir, put the lid back on and let it sit for 20 mins.
-Urad Dal is best with a soupy consistency, so you can keep this Kitchari thin – although I quite like it cooked like a pulao also.
+Urad Dal is best with a soupy consistency, so you can keep this Kitchari thin and soupy – although I quite like it cooked to a little thicker consistency also.

 To make a tadka, heat ghee in a small pan or wok/kadhai.
 Add the mustard seeds and allow to pop.
 Add the remaining ingredients in the order given, allowing just a moment between adding each one.
 Then pour the ghee and spices onto the dish.